-See "Tax Risks" on page 7 and "TAX EFFECTS" on page 52.
-You should consult a qualified tax advisor for assistance in all contract-related tax matters.
+See "Tax Risks" on page 7 and "TAX EFFECTS" on page 55.
+You should consult with and rely on a qualified tax advisor for assistance in all contract related tax matters.

 Additional Benefits

 Your contract may have one or more supplemental benefits that are options or attached by rider to the contract.
 Each benefit is subject to its own requirements as to eligibility and additional cost.
 The additional benefits that may be available to You are: